Click here for information on our next Live Webinar for this programme.

 Through these streams and excellent practical and research-informed core learning, we allow you to specialize in a manner that reflects your interests and career aspirations.
-We offer an ideal path for graduates of business and economics degrees and non, who wish to undertake a career in finance by obtaining a leading European postgraduate qualification.
+We offer an ideal path for graduates of business and economics degrees, and qualifying non-specialists, who wish to undertake a career in finance by obtaining a leading European postgraduate qualification.

 This one-year Masters programme is designed to produce the kind of professionals in greatest demand in the financial industry.
 It does so by fostering analytical and decision making skills and helping you build a set of rigorous competences in financial subjects.
 You will be exposed to first-class specialist education in financial subjects, develop your quantitative skills, and have the opportunity to learn the latest econometrics and data analysis techniques, which are becoming extremely important for a successful career in the financial industry.

 The Capital Markets stream is designed to equip graduates for challenging but rewarding careers at the forefront of the financial industry, especially in investment banking, asset management and corporate finance.
 It does so by fostering analytical and decision making skills and helping students build a set of rigorous competences in financial subjects.
 Students opting for this stream of the programme will be exposed to first-class specialist education in investment analysis and treasury and investment management;

 The Financial Management stream builds on our extensive knowledge in the field, developing and expanding our students' knowledge and experience with regards to one of the key strategic functions withing businesses of all sizes and structures.
 Effective financial management reflects upon efficient effective management and investment of corporate reserves, while selecting an appropriate capital composition, accurate estimation of capital requirements and the development of exceptional financial controls.